bioinfostudio/metagenomics-tax/markdowns/01_introduction.md

 ### 1.2 Set number of cores

 Several commands throughout this workflow can run on multiple cores in parallel.
 How many cores to use in these cases will be saved to the `NCORES` variable defined below.
-We set this variable to 1 below, but you can change this to be however many cores you would like to use.
+We set this variable to 1 below.

 ```
 NCORES=1